ClickHouse/ClickHouse/docs/en/operations/system-tables/clusters.md

 -   `slowdowns_count` ([UInt32](../../sql-reference/data-types/int-uint.md)) — The number of slowdowns that led to changing replica when establishing a connection with hedged requests.
 -   `estimated_recovery_time` ([UInt32](../../sql-reference/data-types/int-uint.md)) — Seconds remaining until the replica error count is zeroed and it is considered to be back to normal.

-!!! note "Note"
-    Please note that `errors_count` is updated once per query to the cluster, but `estimated_recovery_time` is recalculated on-demand.
-So there could be a case of non-zero `errors_count` and zero `estimated_recovery_time`, that next query will zero `errors_count` and try to use replica as if it has no errors.

 **Example**

 Query: